apkiys/SET09803-DevOps-Global-Online/labs/lab03a/README.md

 OK, if this didn't work, try the following first:

 - Make sure you have performed the following steps via Maven: **Compile** and **Package**.
-- Stop all the running containers, delete them, and delete the current `sem_db` and `sem_app` Docker images.
+- Stop all the running containers, delete them, and delete the current `devops_db` and `devops_app` Docker images.
 Then rebuild everything and restart.
 - Make sure the SQL connection string is correct and the logs from the running database and application.

 If this doesn't solve the problem them ask for help.